 4.5.5 Another Sponsored Award

 Cost sharing contributions from another sponsored award shall be uniquely identified in the Finance System and will be treated as any other Fund 30/31 award.
 It will have its own project number and its description shall read “Cost Sharing for [insert project number].”
 Cost share expenses on these projects are subject to the same policies governing the allowability of costs under the award being matched.
+Cost Share cannot be included as an obligation to more than one award.

-5. Compliance and Reporting
+5. Compliance & Reporting

-The PI is responsible for immediately informing OCG or CCO, as appropriate, of any changes in the cost sharing commitments or the unit’s ability to meet and/or document those commitments.
+The PI is responsible for immediately informing OCG or RFS, as appropriate, of any changes in the cost sharing commitments or the unit’s ability to meet and/or document those commitments.
 This applies to mandatory or voluntary commitments because all committed cost sharing must be fulfilled.

 Exceptions to this policy must be approved by both the Campus Controller’s Office and the Office of Contracts and Grants.